 Jags, Raiders, and Titans will be trendy.
 That doesn't mean their team win totals are good bets.
 Look at who's actually NFL-ready — not just flashy.

-Oftentimes, win totals remain largely unchanged by a single rookie’s presence (aside from quarterbacks).
+Win totals usually don't move much from a single rookie's presence (aside from quarterbacks).
 The Philadelphia Eagles in 2024 were an interesting case: they were priced modestly early, then the market corrected as people realized the roster was still elite.
 If you identified that early, you got value.
-Apply the same logic now – find teams that the public might be sleeping on or underrating because their draft wasn’t “sexy,” or conversely, teams overrated due to one splashy pick.
+Apply the same logic now – find teams that the public might be sleeping on or underrating because their draft wasn't "sexy," or conversely, teams overrated due to one splashy pick.

 3. Monitor depth charts